Social penetration theory: Interpersonal communication

 The value of SPT initially lies in the area of interpersonal communication.
-Interpersonal communication is the foundation of relationships, which affects relational quality.
-Relational quality entails the sense of a contact’s personal closeness, mutual regard, reliability of the resource exchange, and the interpersonal trust that this reliability invokes.
 Scholars have been using the concepts and onion model to explore the development of counter-sex/romantic relationships, friendships, parent-child relationships, employer-employee relationships, caregiver-patient relationships and beyond.
 Some of the key findings are described as follows.

 Researchers have found that in parent-child relationships, information derived from the child's spontaneous disclosure in daily activities was most closely connected to generating and maintaining their trust in parents, indicating the importance of developing shallow but broad relationships with children through everyday conversation rather than long-lasting profound lectures (Kerr, Stattin & Trost, 1999).
 Honeycutt used the SPT model and the Attraction Paradigm to analyze happiness between married couples.
 While the SPT model believes that relationships are grounded on effective communication, the Attraction Paradigm believes that relationships are grounded on having shared interests, personality types, and beliefs.
 The results showed that having a perceived understanding of each other can lead to happiness between married couples.
 While research notes that it looks only at perceived understanding and not actual understanding, it shows the importance of relationship development.
 The more that partners in a relationship interact with each other, the more likely they are to understand each other better.
 Scholars also use this theory to examine other factors influencing the social penetration process in close friendships.
 As Mitchell and William (1987) state, ethnicity and sex have an impact on friendships.
 The survey results indicates that more breadth of topics occurs in penetration process in black friendships than white.
 Regarding caregiver–patient relationships, developing a social penetrated relationship with institution disclosed breadth and depth information and multiple effective penetration strategies is critical to the benefits of the patients (Yin & Lau, 2005).